 To participate in a survey or poll

 We conduct surveys and polls that we use to produce original research from our readers.
 Your participation is entirely voluntary.
-You may consent to the Examiner Group contacting you at the email address provided to participate in this research.
+You may consent to The Irish Times DAC contacting you at the email address provided to participate in this research.
 We do not track individuals but look at the information in the aggregate.
 Any opinion you express, therefore, is anonymous.

 From time to time, upon completing a survey or poll, we may ask for your email address for competition, promotional or gifting purposes.
 Participation is entirely voluntary and this information is processed and stored separately from the information you provide us for the survey or poll.
 Where you provide this information to us, it will be processed only to administer the competition or promotion.